yelled3/missinglink-keras-tutorial1/docs/missinglink-keras-tutorial1.md

 Let's see the actual progress of our experiment.
 Click the projects toolbar button on the left and choose the **tutorials** project.
 You should see the new experiment's progress.

+# Troubleshooting

+If you see the error `Exception: URL fetch failure on https://s3.amazonaws.com/img-datasets/mnist.npz: None -- [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:847)` then you might need to install certificates.
+See https://stackoverflow.com/a/42334357/177498

 # Summary

 This tutorial demonstrated how you take an existing deep learning code sample, integrate the MissingLink SDK, and run it on an emulated local server.